 back into scan mode (e.g. either manual or timer entry into scan mode).

 NOTE: The disadvantage of having the radio auto-start the scan process is that manually stopping

 the scan and selecting a pre-programmed channel, as may occur during NET operations, will see the

 radio resume ALE scanning after the timer times out if no other activity occurs to cancel the

 timer (i.e. no PTT, etc.).
-For this reason, it is recommended that NET operations be conducted
+For this reason, it is recommended that for NET operations, the NETWORK